evangelischeomroep/poms-lookup/README.md

 1. Add an event listener for the `message` event (see [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#The_dispatched_event)).
 2. After a user action (e.g. user clicks a button), open the POMS Lookup in a popup window.
 3. After the user selects one or more items and clicks the "Choose selection" button, a message will be posted to your window.
-The mids will be available as an array on the `data` property of the message event.
+The items will be available as an array on the `data` property of the message event.

 In the `message` event handler you should check if the origin of the message is the POMS Lookup page, to prevent security issues.
 You can also close the popup window there, if desired.